Mathématique: On Lethe Fixed

 In the small back room of an unassuming diner run by a man with a heart larger than his finances, Val curls herself around a thin pillow, settles between threadbare sheets, cracks her gum, and changes the channel on the tiny TV next to her cot.

-She can smell the aerosolized grease that still clings to her hair even after showering.
-Perhaps she will spend her next paycheck on shampoo.
+She smells the aerosolized grease that clings to her hair even after showering.
+Perhaps she’ll spend her next paycheck on shampoo that smells like fruit or flowers.

 A familiar redhead flashes onscreen and Val stops her channel surfing.
 The X-files.
 Jackpot.
-Mulder and Scully.
 Oh please, she thinks, let it be a marathon.

-Still, she wishes a sensitive FBI agent or two would show up at Sol’s Diner to discretely tell her who it is that she is.
+She wishes a sensitive FBI agent or two would show up at Sol’s Diner to discretely tell her who she is.

 She loves Mulder.
-He’s so tall and so handsome and so interesting-looking and so open to new things.
-He’s always asking the native human populace—
+He’s so tall and so handsome and so interesting and so open to new things.
+He’s always asking the native humans—

-He’s always asking the people he meets to educate him about their beliefs, about their ways of life and their cultural explanations for phenomena that aren’t easily explained.
-He places no trust in authority figures and he extends that all the way up the chain, taking on gods and angels and demons and devils when his moral code demands that he does so.
-There’s something in that that denial of godhead that appeals to her.
+He’s always asking the people he meets to educate him about their beliefs, about their ways of life and their cultural explanations for phenomena not so easily explained.
+He places no trust in authority, he takes on gods and angels and demons and devils.
+She adores a denied godhead.
 It reminds her of something.
-Or, maybe, it reminds her of someone.
 But every time she tries to turn that vague connection into a real memory—

 She fails.

-Her past is nothing but a gray mist, an amorphous block that will not lift and will not let her see.
-So she remains Val, watching the X-files.
+Her past is nothing but gray mist that won’t lift.
+So she remains Val, watching The X-files.

 Val loves Scully even more than she loves Mulder.
-Val would like to be Scully—beautiful and fiery and competent, running in stylish heels and a flowing black coat, holding a weapon right next to her perfectly made-up face—the crack shot, the cool thinker, the compassionate heart, the firm voice, the moral metric, the stoic sufferer, with the eyes that reveal all that she is feeling.
+Val wants to be Scully—beautiful and fiery and competent, running in stylish heels and a flowing black coat, holding a weapon right next to her perfectly made-up face—the crack shot, the cool thinker, the compassionate heart, the firm voice.
+Her bright eyes reveal all she feels.

-Val has looked at her own face in the mirror.
-She’s beautiful, but not in the way that Dana Scully is beautiful.
-Her hair is long and dark and her eyes give away none of her secrets, no matter how long she stares into them.
-Her arms and legs are thin, but she is strong, stronger by far than she looks, and she’s fast.
-She thinks about exits to rooms and she smells the air for the scent of chemicals; she doesn’t like to eat food that she does not see Sal prepare or that she doesn’t open herself from a sealed package.
-She doesn’t like faint lights that glow in the darkness and when she feels frightened she drops her center of gravity and brings her hands up.
+Val has studied her own face in the mirror.
+Her eyes give away none of her secrets, no matter how long she stares into them.
+Her build is slender, but she’s strong, stronger by far than she looks, and she’s fast.
+She thinks about exits to rooms and she smells the air for the scent of chemicals; she doesn’t like to eat food she doesn’t see Sal prepare or that she doesn’t open herself from a sealed package.
+She doesn’t like faint lights that glow in the darkness, and when she feels frightened, she drops her center of gravity and lifts her hands.

-Krycek who does not seem to know who he is; Krycek who is trying to survive; Krycek who wishes to be Scully just as Val wishes it; Krycek who knows too much and too little about the game he’s been forced to play but who plays it anyway; who comes back time after time after time to try and help the people that he’s hurt so badly; Krycek who must be important because it is Krycek who stays, Krycek who, even after death, points the way to salvation.
+Krycek who doesn’t seem to know who he is; Krycek who’s trying to survive; Krycek who wishes to be Scully just as Val wishes for it; Krycek who knows too much and too little about the game he’s playing but who plays it anyway; who comes back time after time after time to help the people he’s hurt so badly; Krycek who must be important because it’s Krycek who stays, Krycek who, even after death, points the way to salvation.

-Val thinks that his story must be something like her story.
-Why else would she be here, with no memory, with too much strength and speed and skill?
-There must be some place that she has fallen from; there must be someone for her to haunt.
-If only she could find them.
+His story must be something like Val’s story.
+Why else would she be here, with no memory, with so much strength and speed and skill?
+There must be a place she’s fallen from; there must be someone for her to haunt.

 Val spits out her gum and falls asleep to the real sound of fictional screams.